vipul2802/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

 back to the "online world," all the changes will automatically be uploaded to OneDrive.

-### Myth 8 -- Collaboration options in O365 are pretty much the same as in plain chat or meeting apps
+### Myth 8 -- Collaboration options in M365 are pretty much the same as in plain chat or meeting apps

-**Fact -- Teams in Office 365 is your virtual collaboration workplace**
+**Fact -- Teams in Microsoft 365 is your virtual collaboration workplace**

-Despite Office 365 already offering collaboration tools like Yammer, Outlook, SharePoint, and Skype -- it's almost certain that Teams is the best solution for your teamwork.
+Despite Microsoft 365 already offering collaboration tools like Yammer, Outlook, SharePoint, and Skype -- it's almost certain that Teams is the best solution for your teamwork.
 Microsoft Teams is a chat-based workplace that gives people one place to communicate and use